FlaviusAr/Ces-code-components/README.md

 ## Contribute

-For now,any contributions are not accepted.
+For now,contributions are not accepted.

 ## License